prixladi/urlik-worker/README.md

 ### `yarn build`

 Builds the app for production to the `dist` folder.<br />
-the App is ready to be deployed!
+The App is ready to be deployed!

 ## Docker